TimoGuy/monolithic_renderer/docs/plan.md

 - Irradiance and Reflectance maps
 - Shadows
 - "Outdoor influence" occlusion system
+    - Perhaps... use amd brixelizer gi?
+It is screen space GI but that could be good.
+It would probably dictate that the application be deferred rendering tho.
 - Volumetric rendering
     - Clouuuuuuuds!!!!
     - God rays!!!